-5.2.
+4.2.
 Multiplier effect

-The project partners should describe the possibilities for further development of the project idea in a subsequent project.
-Even though the possibility for multiplying the effects may not be identified for every proposal, quite often certain project ideas and activities could be extended and upgraded in a way to form a consecutive (linked) project.
+The project partners should describe the possibilities for multiplying the project results in the eligible area and among the target groups or further development of the project idea.
+Even though the possibility for multiplying the effects may not be identified for every proposal, quite often certain project ideas and activities could be extended and upgraded in a way to form a consecutive (linked) project or by other means of disseminating and expanding the results achieved by the present project.

-5.3.
+4.3.
 Sustainability